Practical training through the Norland Diploma

 Newly Qualified Nanny year

-During the NQN year Norland provides support, advice and guidance for the duration of your post.
-As you approach the end of the NQN year, Norland Agency works with individuals to help them decide on the next steps in their career path.
+As you approach the end of the NQN year, Norland Agency will work with you to help you to decide on the next steps in your career path.